mistidinzy/ReadingNotes/102/04-RevisionsCloud.md

  1. Working Directory: This is where your files are, and where you make your changes.
  2. Index: This is the staging area.
 Where your changed version goes when you add it to be committed.
- 3. Head: This is your remote directory where your changed files go once they have been saved/committed.
+ 3. Head: This is the remote directory where you are currently working.
+It's like a "You are Here" marker.

 #### File States